albanie/mcnFasterRCNN/README.md

 ### Dependencies

-Faster-RCNN requires the following two modules:
+Faster-RCNN requires the following three modules:

 * [autonn](https://github.com/vlfeat/autonn) - automatic differenation
 * [mcnExtraLayers](https://github.com/albanie/mcnExtraLayers) - extra MatConvNet layers

-If you wish to improve detection efficiency, the following modules are required (these can be installed with `vl_contrib`):

 * [GPU NMS](https://github.com/albanie/mcnNMS) - a CUDA-based implementation of non-maximum supression

+If you wish to provide more extensive data augmentation, the following module is required (it can also be installed with `vl_contrib`):

 * [mcnSSD](https://github.com/albanie/mcnSSD) - SSD detector implementation (provides data augmentation sampler)

 The effect of the CUDA NMS module is discussed below.

 ### Installation